-This may seem silly, but it has tremendous impact on reducing plosives in the microphone.
-I’ve found this technique particularly useful when recording long format voice-overs or voice acting.
-When the talent and microphone haven’t changed positions or tonalities, but there’s a particularly nasty plosive, it’s often better to try the pencil trick rather than reconfiguring the mic/talent.
+This may seem silly, but it has a tremendous impact on reducing plosives in the microphone.
+I've found this technique particularly useful when recording long-format voice-overs or voice acting.
+When the talent and microphone haven't changed positions or tonalities, but there's a particularly nasty plosive, it's often better to try the pencil trick rather than reconfiguring the mic/talent.

 5. Consider Using An Omnidirectional Microphone